Print a list of what needs to happen in the next few days to make arrangements for your loved one

 - Who will preside over the service?
 Who else will speak at the service?

 - Depending on availability of church, synagogue and presiders, what date can be set?

 - What funeral home would you like to work with to schedule the visitation?
 Or if your spouse is going to be cremated, where would you like to have a “life celebration” service?

-- If your spouse will be buried, you will need to make an appointment with a funeral home right away and be prepared to select a casket and discuss funeral options and costs.
+- If your spouse will be buried, you will need to make an appointment with a funeral home right away and be prepared to select a casket and discuss funeral options and costs after the loss of a spouse.
 If cremation is the decision and you want to have a “life celebration” at the funeral home, they will take care of getting the body cremated.
 You’ll need to decide where to place the ashes and they will have a variety of urns for you to choose from.

 - You will need to gather up clothing for the deceased if there is going to be an open casket.
 Pick something they enjoyed wearing and provide a recent photo of your loved one so the funeral directors can ensure the deceased looks close to how they did before they passed.

 - There will be questions about how to word the prayer card and/or funeral program.
 And what photo you would like to use?
 This doesn’t have to be decided before your first visit, but will be shortly thereafter.